-opportunity in terms of parity in their recruitment outcomes.

-Questions for consideration

-41. When recruiting, does your organisation specifically target candidates from diverse background?
+41. When recruiting, does your organisation specifically target candidates from diverse backgrounds?

-Yes

-No

-Don't know

 Not applicable

-42. What more could the UK and devolved governments do to support changes in recruitment practices to promote diverse recruitment policies?
+42. What more could the UK or devolved governments do to support diverse recruitment policies?

-43. Which policies and practices has your organisation or have other organisations implemented to create a level playing field for job applicants and a sense of competition for the top, diverse, talent across organisation?
+43. Which policies and practices have your organisation or have other organisations implemented to create a level playing field for job applicants and a sense of competition for the top, diverse, talent across organisation?
 Have they been successful?